pmazak/jenkins-demo/README.md

 Requires Gradle.

 ---
-## Usage
+## First time only
     1. gradle jenkins
-     (After config/.jenkins is created, stop the server)
+     (After server is up, stop the server.)
-    2. gradle plugins jenkins
+    2. gradle installPlugins jenkins
-     (After server is up, from a separate console run the following)
+     (While server is up, from a separate console run this.)
     3. gradle createJob

+---
+## Optional
-    4+. gradle commitabunch (Use as often as you like to see code changes between builds.)
+    gradle commitabunch (Use as often as you like to see code changes between builds.)

 ---
 ## Presentation
 Get the slide deck from [SkyDrive](http://cid-adc7888fd558a4e8.office.live.com/self.aspx/.Public/Presentations/).